adejumoisris/Ajo/README.md

 # Ajo
-Ajo is a communal saving platform where you can save you money with group of like minded, anytime any day
+Ajo is a communal saving platform where you can save money with group of like minded, anytime any day